Brad Keller Player Props: Royals vs. Rangers

 - Keller hit .000 with .

-- In each of his 35 games a year ago, Keller did not pick up a hit.

-- He did not hit a home run last year in the 35 games he logged a plate appearance in.
+- He did not homer last year in the 35 games he appeared in.

 - Keller didn't have an RBI in 35 games played last season.